mpc-msri/EzPC/Athos/README.md

 # Directory structure
 The codebase is organized as follows:
 - `HelperScripts`: This folder contains numerous helper scripts which help from automated setup of ImageNet/CIFAR10 dataset to finding accuracy from output files.
 Please refer to each of the scripts for further instructions on how to use them.
 - `Networks`: This folder contains the code in TensorFlow of the various benchmarks/networks we run in CrypTFlow.
-Among other networks, it includes code for ResNet, DenseNet, SqueezeNet for ImageNet dataset, SqueezeNet for CIFAR10 dataset, Lenet, Logistic Regression and a chest x-ray demo network.
+Among other networks, it includes code for ResNet, DenseNet, SqueezeNet for ImageNet dataset, SqueezeNet for CIFAR10 dataset, Lenet, Logistic Regression, and a chest x-ray demo network.
 - `SeeDot`: This contains code for SeeDot, a high-level intermediate language on which Athos performs various optimizations before compiling to MPC protocols.
-- `TFCompiler`: This contains python modules which are called from the TensorFlow code for dumping of TensorFlow metadata (required by Athos for compilation to MPC protocols).
+- `TFCompiler`: This contains python modules which are called from the TensorFlow code for the dumping of TensorFlow metadata (required by Athos for compilation to MPC protocols).
 - `TFEzPCLibrary`: This contains library code written in EzPC for the TensorFlow nodes required during compilation.
 - `CompileTF.sh`: The Athos compilation script.
 Try `./CompileTF.sh --help` for options.
 - `Paths.config`: This can be used to override the default folders for EzPC and Porthos.